vbwagner/ctypescrypto/README.md

 -----------

 OpenSSL contain BIO (basic input-output) abstraction.
 And all object serialization/deserialization use this library.
-Also human-readble representation of  ASN.1 structures use this library extensively.
+Also human-readable representation of  ASN.1 structures use this library extensively.
 So, we've to develop python object which allow to read from python string via BIO abstraction or write to buffer, which can be returned as python